Juvenile / Office Locations

 or older should not be filed in Juvenile Court.

-The forms are available at the Clerk's Office at either juvenile facility or
+The forms are available at the Superior Court Self Service

 There is no fee for the forms and there is no filing fee.
+There may be costs to serve the petition.
 The cost of service is the responsibility

 of the petitioner.
 The petitioner can also request the cost of service be deferred or waived.